ChhandaviGowardhan/fintech-user-analytics/README.md

 * Where do users drop off during onboarding?
 * How do users behave after their first transaction?
 * Are users retained over time?
-* Which segments contribute most to revenue?
+* Which customer segments contribute most to revenue?
+* How effective are marketing campaigns?

 This project addresses these questions through structured data analysis and visualization.